pypa/packaging.python.org/source/tutorials/installing-packages.rst

 Python "Virtual Environments" allow Python :term:`packages <Distribution Package>` to be installed in an isolated location for a particular application, rather than being installed globally.
+If you are looking to safely install global command line tools, see :doc:`/guides/installing-stand-alone-command-line-tools`.

 Imagine you have an application that needs version 1 of LibFoo, but another application requires version 2.
 How can you use both these applications?
 If you